 In order to derive report card scores for regions that propagated uncertainty through the double hierarchical aggregation of indicators and then reefs a bootstrapping method was adopted.
 Firstly, for each indicator a distribution of 10,000 observations was created by resampling (with replacement) from the observed scores for all reef and depth combinations within the Region.
-For the Wet Tropics where there are three sub-regions an additional step involved the adding together of the three 10,000 strong distributions for each indicator from each sub-region and resampling the resulting distributions (with replacement) 10,000 times to derive a single 10,000 strong distribution for each indicator at the regional scale.
-Secondly these 5 resulting distributions (one for each indicator) were added together and collectively resampled 10,000 times (with replacement) to derive a single distribution comprising 10,000 scores.
+For the Wet Tropics where there are three sub-regions an additional step involved the adding together of the three 10,000 strong distributions for each indicator from each sub-region and resampling the resulting distributions (with replacement) 10,000 times to derive a single 10,000 strong distribution for each indicator) were added together and collectively resampled 10,000 times (with replacement) to derive a single distribution comprising 10,000 scores.
 Importantly, the large number of resamples ensures that the distributions accurately reflect the underlying data distributions and yet comprise a known number of items independent of the original input sizes.
 This ensures that all inputs have equal weights and aggregations are not biased towards inputs with more data (for example, all reefs and sub-regions contribute equally to region level aggregations despite their being more reefs in some sub-regions than others).